jsfenfen/990-xml-database/README.md

 #### Create the return tables

-This is just another migration, but it creates a few hundred tables.
-Give it a minute.
+This is just another migration, but it creates 180 tables.
+Django seems to spit out a lotta warnings, they don't seem to reflect actual problems?
 `$ python manage.py makemigrations return`
-Then:
+To make the migrations and
 `$ python manage.py migrate return`
+to run them.